 Brandi Carlile has announced the return of her Girls Just Wanna Weekend Festival.
 The festival, held at the Hard Rock Hotel Riviera Maya in Puerto Aventuras, Mexico, will return for a third year in 2022.

 Kicking off on Feb.
 1 and running through Feb.
 5, the 2022 lineup includes Sheryl Crow, Tanya Tucker, the Indigo Girls, Lucius, Margo Price, Yola, KT Tunstall, Amythyst Kiah, Katie Pruitt and special guests.

 Reservations opened for the festival on June 23.
 For tickets and more information, visit here.

-Carlile announced the festival last week, calling it a "weekend holiday in Mexico celebrating women in rock and roll."
+Carlile announced the festival in 2018, calling it a "weekend holiday in Mexico celebrating women in rock and roll."

 In a statement on her website, the Americana singer-songwriter addressed the inequality on many festival lineups and expressed her pride in having a lineup of all female artists.

 "Mainstream festivals in the US habitually exclude women as headline artists equal to men.
 I was brought up by Lilith Fair to believe that men and women enjoy live music equally and that women can not only headline a festival - they can BE a festival.
 I'm proud to announce that our festival has an ALL female fronted lineup," Carlile wrote.
 "I would absolutely LOVE to see a ton of men there supporting women in rock and roll, I want to see mothers with children, single people, LGBTQ brothers and sisters letting it all go for a weekend together in harmony (with bottomless tequila on hand to assist)."